-View the progress of analysis
+View the Progress of Analysis

-The Status panel displays a record of the test as it executes.
+The Status panel (see page 23) displays a record of the test as it executes.
 By default, the application switches to this panel after you click the Start button.
 Choose from the following two views by selecting the named tab, even while a test is in progress.